Purina Pro Plan Veterinary Diets EN Gastroenteric Canine Dog Food is not rated due to its intentional therapeutic

 When you consider the protein-boosting effect of the corn gluten meal in this recipe, and the potato and pea proteins contained in others, this looks like the profile of a kibble containing just a moderate amount of meat.

-Purina Pro Plan Veterinary Diets EN Gastroenteric is a plant-based dry dog food using a moderate amount of chicken or poultry by-product meals as its main sources of animal protein.
+Purina Pro Plan Veterinary Diets EN Gastroenteric is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein.

 Purina Pro Plan Veterinary Diets Dog Food